tinygo-org/tinygo-site/content/lang-support/stdlib.md

 The compiler gave the following error when this package was imported:

 <pre># debug/elf
-../../../.gvm/gos/go1.13/src/debug/elf/reader.go:73:16: ErrInvalid not declared by package os ../../../.gvm/gos/go1.13/src/debug/elf/reader.go:81:16: ErrInvalid not declared by package os ../../../.gvm/gos/go1.13/src/debug/elf/file.go:206:21: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to NewFile: missing method ReadAt
+../../.gvm/gos/go1.14/src/debug/elf/file.go:206:21: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to NewFile: missing method ReadAt
+../../.gvm/gos/go1.14/src/debug/elf/reader.go:73:16: ErrInvalid not declared by package os ../../.gvm/gos/go1.14/src/debug/elf/reader.go:81:16: ErrInvalid not declared by package os
 </pre>